Secure Your Bouncy Castle

 Playground

-• The ground should be flat, and remove all little rocks and sticks.
+• The ground should be flat, and remove all little rocks and wood sticks.

-• Cover a waterproof cloth on the ground to avoid wetting and smudging the castle.
+• Cover a waterproof tarp cloth on the ground to avoid wetting and smudging the bouncy castle.

-• Nail all of tent pegs firmly into the ground.
+• Nail all of the tent pegs and stakes firmly into the ground.

 • The pegs might not safe enough, so use real cumbersome stuff to anchor the bouncy castle from winds, like sand bags, big rocks or even cars.